biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 ## **7. Sprint Poker**

 Much like "Scrum Poker," **Sprint Poker** refers to using Planning Poker during a sprint planning meeting.
-This term emphasizes the technique’s use during the sprint phase of agile development, which is when tasks are estimated and prioritized.
+This term emphasizes the technique's use during the sprint phase of agile development, which is when tasks are estimated and prioritized.
 It's especially useful if you want to rank for sprint-related keywords.

 <div class="separator"></div>